v6d-io/v6d/k8s/cmd/README.md

 **SEE ALSO**

 * [vineyardctl](#vineyardctl)	 - vineyardctl is the command-line tool for interact with the Vineyard Operator.
+* [vineyardctl deploy backup-job](#vineyardctl-deploy-backup-job)	 - Deploy a backup job of vineyard cluster on kubernetes
 * [vineyardctl deploy cert-manager](#vineyardctl-deploy-cert-manager)	 - Deploy the cert-manager on kubernetes
 * [vineyardctl deploy operator](#vineyardctl-deploy-operator)	 - Deploy the vineyard operator on kubernetes
+* [vineyardctl deploy recover-job](#vineyardctl-deploy-recover-job)	 - Deploy a recover job to recover a backup of current vineyard cluster on kubernetes
 * [vineyardctl deploy vineyard-cluster](#vineyardctl-deploy-vineyard-cluster)	 - Deploy the vineyard cluster from kubernetes
 * [vineyardctl deploy vineyard-deployment](#vineyardctl-deploy-vineyard-deployment)	 - DeployVineyardDeployment builds and deploy the yaml file of vineyardd without vineyard operator
 * [vineyardctl deploy vineyardd](#vineyardctl-deploy-vineyardd)	 - Deploy the vineyardd on kubernetes